lammps/lammps/doc/src/Build_basics.rst

          then you have either an unsupported (old) compiler or you have to turn on C++11 mode.
-The latter applies to GCC 4.8.x shipped with RHEL 7.x and CentOS 7.x.
+The latter applies to GCC 4.8.x shipped with RHEL 7.x and CentOS 7.x or GCC 5.4.x shipped with Ubuntu16.04.
          For those compilers, you need to add the ``-std=c++11`` flag.
-Otherwise, you would have to install a newer compiler that supports C++11; either as a binary package or through compiling from source.
+         If there is no compiler that supports this flag (or equivalent), you would have to install a newer compiler that supports C++11;
+         either as a binary package or through compiling from source.

          If you build LAMMPS with any :doc:`Speed_packages` included, there may be specific compiler or linker flags that are either